 Since February is a short month, it is a great time to take part in a frugal challenge.
-This is similar to a spending fast, but not quite as extreme.
-If you are trying to get your budget to work as one of your New Year’s Resolutions or you just want to find ways to save extra money try to take one or more of these five challenges.
-Just one can help you save more money in February, but doing all five can really help you save money in your budget.
+A frugal challenge is similar to a spending fast, but not quite as extreme.
+If better budgeting was one of your New Year’s Resolutions, or if you just want to find ways to save extra money, try to stick to one of these five challenges for an entire month.
+Doing just one of these challenges can help you save more money in February, but doing all five can really help you save money in your budget.

 Cook Your Own Food

 For some people, this challenge may be the easiest on the list.
 Those who enjoy cooking or have special dietary restrictions may already eat primarily at home.
 As a challenge, try to eat all of your meals at home for the whole month.
 This challenge should extend to your lunches for work, as well as evening meals.

 Planning makes this much easier.
 Plan your monthly menu and grocery shopping list to make it easier.
 You can try precooking the week's meals over the weekends, or use your slow cooker to cut down on the time you need to spend in the kitchen.
 Leftovers from the night before work great as lunch the next day.
 Salads and sandwiches are quick and easy to prepare, and they keep well in lunchroom refrigerators.

 You will be surprised at how much you can save when you stop eating out, but home-cooked food is also often healthier than fast food options, so this challenge can help you feel better too.